Daylight Saving Time Begins March 8 at 2 a.m.

 According to the National Fire Protection Association (NFPA), having working smoke alarms reduces the risk of dying in a fire by 50% and, on average, three out of every five fire deaths occur in homes with no smoke alarms or no working smoke alarms.

-In order to continue to keep your home safe and prevent fires, Chief Bradley recommends that residents follow safety tips outlined by NFPA:
+In order to continue to keep your home safe and prevent fires, NFPA recommends that residents:

 - Test smoke and carbon monoxide alarms at least once a month using the test button.
 Replace alarms immediately if they don’t respond properly when tested.